 Changes in application

-Each ExCB shall inform the Secretary of the ExMC about changes in the information given according to 10.1.2.
+Each ExCB as an applicant, candidate or accepted ExCB shall inform the Secretary of the ExMC about changes in the information given according to 10.1.2.

 Extension of scope within the IECEx 03-4 Scheme

-When an ExCB wishes to extend its scope of acceptance, an application shall be made to the Secretary of the ExMC via the Member Body of the IECEx System.
-When the ExCB has been assessed within the last five years, the members of the Assessment Team who assessed the ExCB should give their comments on the applicationThe IECEx Officers shall decide whether the extension can be accepted on the basis of the information thus available or whether a full or limited assessment will be needed.
-Decisions of the officers shall be reported to the next ExMC meeting for endorsement.
+When an ExCB already accepted in the IECEx Certified Service Facility Scheme to issue Certificates and FARs to facilities providing inspection and maintenance services wishes to extend its scope of acceptance within the 03-4 Scheme with respect to additional Ex protection techniques, an application shall be made to the IECEx Secretary via the Member Body of the IECEx System.
+If the ExCB has been assessed within the last five years, the members of the Assessment Team who assessed the ExCB may be invited to provide comments on the application during a review process that shall be conducted by the IECEx Secretariat in consultation with the IECEx Executive.

-The matter shall either be submitted to a meeting of the ExMC for decision or handled according to 10.1.10.

-Reporting of decisions

-The ExMC may delegate the decisions according to 10.1.9 to the Chairman and Vice-Chairman of the ExMC to be made by correspondence between meetings.
-Such a decision shall be reported to the next meeting of the ExMC and recorded in the minutes.
+The IECEx Executive shall decide whether the extension can be accepted on the basis of the information provided or whether a full or limited assessment will be needed.
+Decisions of the IECEx Executive shall be reported to the next ExMC meeting for endorsement.

 Re-assessment

 By means of re-assessment to the extent and frequency deemed necessary, the ExMC shall verify whether ExCBs are still fulfilling the conditions of 10.1.1.